-This UAS panel survey, titled "UAS 641: Monthly Panel Survey September 2024", is the next in a series of full-panel monthly surveys covering topics asked once a month in several domains: life satisfaction, overall health, loneliness, PHQ4 depression and anxiety, PSS4 Stress, a single item loneliness measure, and PROMIS measures of anger, meaning and purpose, and positive affect.
+This UAS panel survey, titled "UAS 654: Monthly Panel Survey October 2024", is the next in a series of full-panel monthly surveys covering topics asked once a month in several domains: life satisfaction, overall health, loneliness, PHQ4 depression and anxiety, PSS4 Stress, a single item loneliness measure, and PROMIS measures of anger, meaning and purpose, and positive affect.
 Also asked are employment, health and financial shocks, climate shocks, and 2-item pain.
-Food security was asked of a half sample using a 30-day reference period.
-A single caregiver screener was asked in this and three subsequent monthly surveys.
+Food security was asked of a half sample using a 30-day reference period and the half sample from October 2023 (UAS 581) was asked using a 12-month reference period.
+A single caregiver screener was included in this and two subsequent monthly surveys, and a subsample of the panel including all Latino participants were asked pre-election questions.
 This survey is no longer in the field.
-Respondents were paid \$5 to complete the survey.